Ocular micrometer

+Stage micrometer divisions as seen under microscope.
+It is used to calibrate the ocular micrometer.
+Smallest division = 0.01mm or 10 microns.

 An ocular micrometer or eyepiece micrometer is a glass disk, engraved with a ruled scale, that fits in an eyepiece of a microscope, which is used to measure the size of microscopic objects through magnification under a microscope.
 When the eyepiece micrometer is calibrated using a stage micrometer, the length of the divisions on the scale depends on the degree of magnification.